-Single semester: The application deadline will be announced during the first year but it is likely to be early in the Spring semester of your 1st year.
+Semester abroad: The application deadline will be in the Spring semester of your 1st year.

-I’m on a three year program but I want to change to a four year with compulsory year abroad, is this possible?
+I’m on a three year programme but I want to change to a four year with compulsory year abroad, is this possible?

 How are spaces allocated?

-Spaces are allocated per school annually, and on the basis of your first year (or for single semester – first semester) marks and a personal statement.
+Spaces are allocated per school annually, and on the basis of your first year (or for semester abroad – first semester) marks and a personal statement.